Plus500 vs Saxo Bank

 Plus500 vs Saxo Bank – Verdict

 Most retail traders will find the commission-free asset selection at Plus500 more than sufficient if an execution-only broker fulfills their trading needs.
 Those seeking a superior trading platform, competitive trading tools, research and education, automated trading solutions, or social trading will not find them at Plus500, which neither delivers value-added services nor supports core trading elements.
-76.4% of retail traders manage their portfolio at a loss at Plus500, which focuses more on sponsorship of sports teams than on improving the product and services portfolio for clients.
+82% of retail CFD accounts lose money at Plus500, which focuses more on sponsorship of sports teams than on improving the product and services portfolio for clients.
 Saxo Bank delivers an excellent core trading environment with a series of competitive proprietary trading platforms, with support for third-party developers.
 More than 420 financial institutions rely on its infrastructure, with full support for automated trading, while several third-party trading tools increase the competitiveness at Saxo Bank.
 An excellent in-house research team covers markets, and new traders may use any of the educational material to improve their ability to trade successfully.
 Saxo Bank delivers a complete package for demanding retail traders through professional ones to institutional clients and remains in a different league compared to Plus500.
 70.0% of retail traders face a portfolio loss at Saxo Bank.

 Which is the more reliable broker?